KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 | **Definition Versioning** | Yes | Yes | Yes |
 | **Meta-Data** | Yes | Yes | Yes |
 | **Node Definition** | Yes | Yes | Yes |

-* Component string names are optional and thus cannot be used as a key / reference.
-* Conversely inputs, outputs, nodes, nodegraphs, and definitions are collected into arrays and are referenced by numeric index.
-   * References to specific outputs on a node with multiple outputs are also numeric indices.
-   * i.e. connections are **numeric indices** to arrays versus string (MaterialX) / path (OpenUSD) references
-* Numeric tuples are stored in JSON array format versus strings (MaterialX) or mathematical notation (OpenUSD)
-* Output ports are always explicitly defined for both node and node graph instances for validation purposes.
-(Same as OpenUSD, differs from MaterialX)
-* Input ports are optional override values for instances of nodes (same for all)

 ## Appendix: Full Khronos Copyright Statement